awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-glue-mltransform.md

 `TransformEncryption`  <a name="cfn-glue-mltransform-transformencryption"></a>
 The encryption\-at\-rest settings of the transform that apply to accessing user data\.
 Machine learning transforms can access user data encrypted in Amazon S3 using KMS\.
+Additionally, imported labels and trained transforms can now be encrypted using a customer provided KMS key\.
 *Required*: No
 *Type*: [TransformEncryption](aws-properties-glue-mltransform-transformencryption.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)